PunkUnicorn/The-Return-of-Tom-Thumb/Event - The Tailor tests Tom.md

   - Tom is cautious and respects the power of the boots, and on the whole appreciates the comfort more
   - He appreciates the adventure of the moment and Tom and an innocent does too
   - And she's very quick.
 Be it not very well edjucated
+  - Note: The Tailor needs time away from people, especially since he is such a social extrovert.
+Tom is easy company for him during these times; she's quiet and non-judgemental.

 Summary:
 - The Tailor respects Tom significantly and would follow her probably anywhere